Wellington’s housing strategy and action plan

 WHAM is supplementary to other affordability measures.
 It allows the user to recognise that housing affordability means different things to different groups of people.

-We’re currently working with central government to assess the potential of the model, including opportunities to improve and share the model with other councils and organisations.
+We're currently working with central government to assess the model's potential, including opportunities to improve and share the model with other councils and organisations.

 How the WHAM will help